nytimes/s3yum/README.md

    for bucket access.
  * A config file is deployed to /etc/yum/repos.d on the instance which directs yum to the S3 bucket.

-### Upload/Download Semantics
-Unless `--force-upload` or `--force-download` is speicifed, s3yum uses the following criteria to decide whether or not to upload or download a file:
- - If the source file does not exist at the destination: transfer
- - If the source file does exist at the destination, and the checksums of source and destination are different: transfer if the mtime of the source is greater than the mtime of the destination
- - If the source file exists at the destination and the checksums match: don't transfer the file.

 ## Build and Installation